 Persepolis is one of the most historical places in Iran.
 Even though Hamedan is the oldest city in Iran, there is not much history left there.
 The rock carvings from the Aechemenid empire in Kermanshah are beautiful, but not as impressive as the ruins of Persepolis.

 Persepolis was once the ceremonial capital of the great Persian empire of the Achaemenid kings.
 It was built-in the 6th century BC by the kings Darius, Xerxes and Antexerxes.
 In that time the Persian empire was the largest of ancient history spanning from the Balkans in Eastern Europe to the Indus valley in modern-day India.

 Many Iranians are very proud on their history, but for the government their glorious past is a difficult matter.
 The Persian empire was at its height when Iran was not yet islamic.

 The dominant religion in the Persian empire was the ancient Zoroastrian religion and it was in this time that Iran was at its most powerful and influential.
-Finally, Alexander the Great burned down Persepolis, but the remains are still there and still impressive.
+However, Aechemenid kings like Cyrus the great and Darius were famous for their religious tolerance and achievements in human rights.

 Persepolis: A long day trip from Shiraz

 Already in Tehran I met Atif from Malaysia.
 We were more or less travelling the same route and both wanted to visit Persepolis.
 We decided to meet up in Shiraz and figure out a way to get there.
 The tour in my hotel was quite expensive so we found two more tourists and decided to hire a taxi for the whole day.